-The word consecration isn’t a commonly used word, but even so, we might have an existing concept about what it means.
-In religion, the word consecration has been used in relation to the official ordaining of a person to be a preacher, a priest, or a missionary.
+In religion, the word consecration is commonly used in reference to the official ordaining of a person to be a pastor, priest, or missionary.
 This use implies that consecration is something that’s reserved for a special category of people.
 But the New Testament reveals that it’s something that every believer in Christ can, and should, experience.

 So what is consecration?
-Consecration is our giving ourselves to the Lord to become “a living sacrifice,” as Paul says in Romans 12:1:
+Consecration is giving yourself to the Lord to become “a living sacrifice,” as Paul says in Romans 12:1:

 “I exhort you therefore, brothers, through the compassions of God to present your bodies a living sacrifice, holy, well pleasing to God, which is your reasonable service.”

-In the Old Testament, a sacrifice was something set apart for God by being put on the altar.
-When people offered that thing to God, it no longer belonged to the one offering it.
-It belonged to God, for His use and His satisfaction.
+In the Old Testament, sacrifices were set apart for God by being placed on the altar.
+In offering something to God, one relinquished ownership of that item.
+Instead, it belonged to God, for His use and His satisfaction.

 Today, when we consecrate ourselves to the Lord, we become a living sacrifice.
-We give up our own claims on ourselves and put ourselves completely in His hands.
-Previously, our life was for our use and our satisfaction; now it is for His.
+This means we put ourselves completely in His hands.
+Before we consecrated ourselves, our life was for the pursuit of our own goals and satisfaction; now, it’s for Him.

-When we present ourselves to the Lord as a living sacrifice, we’re simply saying, “Lord Jesus, I am for You.
-I’m no longer for myself, the world, or anything else.
-I am for Your use and Your satisfaction.”
+When we present ourselves to the Lord as a living sacrifice, we’re simply telling Him: “Lord Jesus, my life is for You.
+I no longer belong to myself, the world, or anything else.
+I’m here for You and for Your satisfaction.”

 Four reasons why we should consecrate ourselves to the Lord

-Before we were saved, we walked in our own way, made our own decisions, and chose our own direction.
-But after we’re saved, God wants us to walk in His way, follow Him, and be led by Him.
+Before we were saved, we took our own way, made our own decisions, and chose the direction for our life.
+After we’re saved, God wants us to walk in His way and be led by Him.
 But if we don’t give ourselves to Him, how can we know what His way is?
 How can He lead us?
 Consecrating ourselves to Him keeps us in His way and saves us from taking our own way.
 We can pray, “Lord, I don’t want to make my own decisions or take my own way.
 I want to be kept in Your way.
 So Lord Jesus, I give myself to You.”

-Before we can go and work for God, God needs to work in us.
-Even though we’re saved, we all have to admit that He still has much work to do in us to conform our thoughts, feelings, decisions, and inner disposition—our whole being—to the image of His Son, as Romans 8:29 says.
+Before we can work for God, God first needs to work in us.
+Even though we’re saved, He still has to conform our thoughts, feelings, decisions, and disposition—our whole being—to the image of His Son, as Romans 8:29 says.

-God is surely omnipotent, but in His relationship with us, He is not a dictator.
-He respects our human will and doesn’t force His work on us.
-He wants and needs our consent in order to work freely in us.
+God is omnipotent, but in His relationship with us, He is not a dictator.
+He respects our free will and doesn’t force His work on us; rather, He needs our consent to work freely in us.
 Our consecration is our consent.

 4. To enjoy the riches of God’s salvation

 God’s salvation is full of riches.
-It includes being saved from eternal perdition, certainly, but God’s salvation encompasses so much more.
-When we were saved, God blessed us with every spiritual blessing in Christ.
-The divine life, Christ’s perfect humanity and living, His effective death, His powerful resurrection, His victory over Satan, His ascension over all things—all are ours.
-But without consecrating ourselves to Him, we have no way to enter into the enjoyment of all of these blessings.
-We have them in fact, but for us to enjoy them in our daily lives, we must consecrate ourselves to God.
+Ephesians 1:3 tells us that God has blessed us with every spiritual blessing in Christ.
+These blessings include the divine life, Christ’s perfect humanity and living, His effective death, His powerful resurrection, His victory over Satan, His ascension over all things, and so much more.
+The way we can enter into the enjoyment of all these blessings is by consecrating ourselves to Him.
+We already possess them, but for us to enjoy them in our experience, we must consecrate ourselves to God.

-In this respect, consecration is like a gate or a door.
-To enter into a building, we must go through a door.
+In this respect, consecration is like a door.
+To enter a building, we must go through a door.
 If we don’t, no matter what wonderful thing awaits us on the other side, we can’t enjoy or participate in it.
-It’s there, but we’re on the outside.
 Consecration is the door for us to enter through to enjoy all the riches of God’s salvation.
 When we give ourselves to the Lord, He will lead us in our experience into the enjoyment of the rich blessings of God’s full salvation.

 Take the next step

-If we’re saved, we’ve taken the initial step of our spiritual journey.
-Thank the Lord for that!
-But we’ve only just begun.
-The next step for us is to consecrate ourselves to the Lord.
-When we do, we’ll be kept in God’s way, grow in His life, allow God to work in us, and enjoy the riches of His full salvation.
+Our salvation is the initial step of our spiritual journey.
+The next step is to consecrate ourselves to the Lord.
+When we do this, we’ll be kept in God’s way, grow in His life, allow Him to work in us, and enjoy the riches of His full salvation.

-Whether we’re newly saved or we’ve been saved for a while, every one of us can give ourselves to the Lord.
-Even if we never heard of consecration, we can still present ourselves to the Lord right now.
+Whether we’re newly saved or longtime believers, each one of us can give ourselves to the Lord.
+We can present ourselves to the Lord right now.
 He is happy and willing to receive our consecration at any time!